 If you want to include some more earthy tones, maybe this Scandi style is more suited to you and your home.

 When it comes to flooring, carpet is a great choice because it offers a soft floor for your baby to enjoy tummy time on and in winter it keeps their room just that little bit warmer.
 From Choices Flooring, this light but luxurious carpet Totera in a Syrup (10) colour is the perfect match for a white nursery.
-Then to match the white painted walls and carpet, this Habitat pendant from Beacon Lighting (6) gives a lovely textured statement piece even though it’s still white.
+Then to match the white painted walls and carpet, this Pendant Lights from Beacon Lighting (6) gives a lovely textured statement piece even though it’s still white.

 Now that we’ve got that covered, what about furnishings in a white nursery room?
 Instead of just white, I opted for white paint and a natural timber finish.
 The Teeny Cot from Incy Interiors (2) and the matching Teeny Change Table (12) really softens the room with the timber accents.

 Another item that goes really well here is this storage basket, from Olli Ella and it is called the Neutra lidded baskets (7).
 It comes in three sizes and can be used for anything, dirty clothes, extra blankets or toys.
 Also from Olli Ella, is a beautiful snuggly rug made from 100% New Zealand wool called the Etched Berber Rug (5).
 Like the light, it is all the one white colour but with a diamond pattern, it offers a lovely textured difference.
 It’s almost like a blind embossing effect – I think it’s stunning!

 It’s a well-known fact that you’ll have long nights of getting up and down to an upset or hungry bubba, so you need to be comfortable in a nursing chair.
 The Mo-Ma Glider chair from Olli Ella (1) in the snow colour has a high back and armrests, which a perfect for those late-night feeds.